Top-rated movers to make your Dallas to San Bernardino move easy

 - San Bernardino’s population is about 83% less than Dallas.

-- San Bernardino's public transportation has a score of 7 out of 10 versus Dallas's lower score of 6.
+- San Bernardino’s public transportation score of 7 out of 10 is higher than Dallas’s score of 6.

-- San Bernardino and Dallas are similarily walkable.
+- San Bernardino and Dallas are similarly walkable.

-- San Bernardino has a bike-friendliness score 44 out of 100, which means it isn't as accessible to and safe for cyclists as Dallas, which has a score of 49 out of 100.
+- San Bernardino has a bike-friendliness score of 44 out of 100, which means it isn’t as accessible or safe for cyclists as Dallas, which has a score of 49.

 - San Bernardino’s crime rate is higher than Dallas with a score of 73.87 compared to Dallas’s 51.4.
 This means that San Bernardino neighborhoods are safer than 73.87% of all U.S. neighborhoods, and Dallas neighborhoods are safer than 51.4%.